USS Tautog (SS-199): Second patrol

 On 9 April 1942, Tautog headed westward toward Hawaii and started her next war patrol upon leaving Pearl Harbor 15 days later.
 Her assigned area was again in the Marshall Islands.
 Around 10:00 on 26 April near Johnston Island, while en route to her station, Tautog sighted the periscope of an enemy submarine, apparently maneuvering to reach a favorable firing position.
-Tautog made a sharp turn and fired one stern torpedo, evidently exploding above the target, and was officially credited as sinking Ro-30 (1,000 tons).
+Tautog made a sharp turn and fired one stern torpedo, evidently exploding above the target, and was officially credited as sinking Ro-30 (1,047 tons).
+However, Ro-30 had been in 4th Reserve since December 1938 and was converted into a training hulk on 1 April 1942.
+She survived the war at the Ōtake submarine school and was subsequently scrapped.
+Fitzsimons does not confirm sinking Ro-30, the Japanese report no submarines going missing around April 1942 in any theater, and as of 2024 the only confirmed occasion of one submarine sinking another in wartime while both were submerged is HMS Venturer sinking U-864.

 Shortly after her arrival in the Marshalls, Tautog was ordered to Truk to intercept ships returning from the Battle of the Coral Sea, especially the Japanese aircraft carriers Zuikauku and Shōkaku (the latter codenamed "Wounded Bear"); because Pearl Harbor underestimated Shōkakus speed, Tautog and two compatriots arrived too late and did not see Shōkaku depart, on 11 or 12 May.
 South of the harbor, Tautog launched two torpedoes at Goyo Maru, scoring one hit and suffering a circular run (typical of the erratic Mark XIV torpedo), forcing Tautog deep.
 (Goyo Maru beached herself.)
 Two days later, Tautog was alerted by ULTRA of four Japanese submarines in the vicinity, also returning from battle.
 She was caught by surprise by the first, and failed to attack.
 She detected and fired two torpeodes at the second.
 Although the Japanese boat was not in sight when Tautog surfaced, she was not officially credited with a sinking.
 Later in the morning, Tautog sighted another submarine with the designation "I-28" clearly discernible on its conning tower.
 Just as I-28 fired at Tautog, the American boat launched two torpedoes, then went to 150 ft to avoid.
 One torpedo missed, the second sent the Japanese boat to the bottom, making her the third sunk by Pacific Fleet submarines.

 Tautog sighted two ships departing Truk on 22 May and made a submerged sound attack on the larger.
 The American submarine's crew thought they had sunk the target, but the 5,461-ton cargo ship Sanko Maru had been only damaged.
 Three days later, Tautog made an attack from periscope depth against a cargo ship.
 Her spread of torpedoes sent Shoka Maru to the bottom.
 The patrol ended at Fremantle on 11 June.
 She was credited with six ships sunk for 19,500 tons; postwar, this was reduced to three for 7,500 tons.